Performance on London River Thames

-A space for debate and discourse, Fluxland is a pioneering project which invites us to consider and interrogate notions of progress through the intersection of art, philosophy and science.
+A mirrored polyhedron sculptural boat, a space for debate and discourse, a pioneering project which invites us to consider and interrogate notions of progress through the intersection of art, philosophy and science.

 Fluxland takes its name from the Fluxus movement, an artistic revolution in the 1960s that sought to overturn the art establishment and break down the boundaries between art and life.
 Central to the movement was the idea that art had the ability to advance and better society and that it was imperative that art was accessible to all.